erlef/security-wg/docs/web_app_security_best_practices_beam/common_web_application_vulnerabilities.md

 1. Use Ecto to build queries.
 The library has very strong SQL injection prevention.
-    1. SQL injection vulnerabilities are introduced through the “escape hatch” provided by Ecto via `Ecto.Query.API.fragment/1` or the `Ecto.Adapters.SQL` functions that allow raw SQL input.
+    1. SQL injection vulnerabilities are introduced through the “escape hatch” provided by Ecto via the `Ecto.Adapters.SQL` function that allows raw SQL input.
-1. Even if you use fragment and are interpolating user input, Ecto will throw an error and warn you.
-For example:
-    ```elixir
-    query =
-      from f in Fruit,
-      where: fragment("f0.name = #{name} AND f0.secret = FALSE")
-    ```
-    ```console
-    ** (Ecto.Query.CompileError) to prevent SQL injection attacks, fragment(...) does not allow strings to be interpolated as the first argument via the `^` operator, got: `"f0.name = #{name} AND f0.secret = FALSE"`
-    ```
-1. It is possible to bypass the above warning using macros.
-If the fragment is constructed with user-supplied input, you will introduce a SQL injection vulnerability.
 1. [Ecto vectors for SQL injection][github:sobelow#2]:
     - `Repo.query`
     - `Repo.query!`